Automated Software Testing with Python

 - Everything you need to know about automated software testing with Python (and how to enjoy testing, too!)

-- Common pitfalls and best practices when writing automated tests
+- Avoid common pitfalls and implement best practices when writing automated tests

-- How to write complete system tests using Python and tools like Postman
+- Write complete system tests using Python and tools like Postman

 - Automate your application testing by setting up a continuous integration pipeline using Travis CI

 - Browser-based acceptance testing using Behave and Selenium WebDriver

 - We'll give you a complete Python refresher, but some previous knowledge of programming will be helpful

 - Some knowledge of how web applications work